What are your chances of acceptance?

 • Structure Your Essay

 Organize your essay into a clear and logical structure.
-Start with an introduction, followed by body paragraphs that support your main points, and end with a concise and impactful conclusion.
+Start with an introduction, followed by body paragraphs that support your main points, and end with a concise conclusion.
+Following a proper scholarship essay format enhances its impact.

 • Be Concise and Specific